The covers of His Dark Materials - UK

 The above designs came out first as hardbacks, then as 'premium paperbacks' (heavy paper stock, foiling and bossing on the cover, french fold jacket, larger dimensions).

-Presently the artwork was reworked to fit a more standard paperback size and came out looking like this:
+Presently the same artwork was reworked to fit a more standard paperback size and came out looking like this:

 I couldn't swear to it, or find evidence of it, but my memory is that this at least started as a Waterstones exclusive edition.
 The hardbacks (and possibly the deluxe paperbacks?) were called the 'Lantern Slides Edition' and is the first to include a little appendix of supplementary notes and 'snapshots' that are now standard to UK editions.